*2018 update* SAP Analytics Cloud licensing – What do you want? What do you need? How to ask for it?

 Aside from describing the product’s capabilities (of which there are many!), I find myself frequently explaining how the product is licensed.
 This is not unexpected because we’re increasingly seeing new commercial models in this age of hybrid landscapes, remote sources and flexible hosting.

-Note that the SAP Digital Boardroom (whilst being built on a SAP BusinessObjects Cloud foundation) is a super-set of all of these, and is licensed separately.
+Note that the SAP Digital Boardroom (while being built on a SAP Analytics Cloud foundation) is a super-set of all of these, and is licensed separately.
 This option can also benefit from a (recommended) triple, or single, touch-screen setup which requires additional hardware procurement (purchased separately).

 A Private tenant option offers dedicated tenant hardware, which is not partitioned (shared) with other organisations.
 Justifying the Private option also mandates a minimum number of ‘seats’ (users) be subscribed for, typically between 5-25 planners and between 50-100 analytics users (*these are approximate guidelines only, details of which should be discussed with your account manager*)

-Whilst these metrics are continuously monitored by SAP’s own cloud operations team, your tenant’s Administrator does also have Monitoring capabilities to help assess system utilization and resource availability on the tenant.
-From this console you can ascertain: user types, storage space, transaction throughput etc.
+While these metrics are continuously monitored by SAP’s own Cloud Operations team, your tenant’s Administrator also has basic auditing capabilities to help assess system utilization and resource availability on the tenant.
+From a simple System console you can ascertain user types, storage space, transaction throughput, license consumption etc.

-There are several User options for BusinessObjects Cloud, and these can be licensed individually to help answer your use-cases.
+There are several user options for SAP Analytics Cloud, and these can be licensed individually to help answer your use-cases.
 These different ‘user-types’ refer to the modular ‘building blocks’ of the application, and are required to unlock the desired functionality.
 The image below showing these functional demarcations (approximately):

-Probably the most subtle differentiation here is the planning Professional vs. planning Standard user.
-The important distinction here is that the planning professional is setting-up models and configuring the overall plans and allocations; whilst the standard user is only executing those planning tasks.
+Probably the most subtle differentiation here is the planning professional versus the planning standard user.
+The important distinction here is that the planning professional is setting-up models and configuring the overall plans and allocations; whilst the standard planning user is only executing those tasks that are distributed to them.

-Another consideration here is the “connection strategy” being used to access your data-sources.
-For example, since “Live connections” do not acquire query results into SAP Analytics Cloud (i.e. data is not replicated), these online sources do not have the option to be re-modeled locally as “Planning-enabled models”.
+Another important consideration here is the “connection strategy” being used to access your data-sources.
+For example, since “Live connections” do not acquire query results into SAP Analytics Cloud (i.e. no data is being replicated to SAC), such online sources do not have the option to be re-modeled locally as “Planning-enabled models”.
 However, on the flip side, with Live Data connections there is no storage consumption in SAC since the data is never stored there.

-Therefore, Planning licenses are unnecessary in the case of online analytical models when reporting from live sources (for example, when consuming a HANA view in SCP).
+Therefore, Planning licenses are typically unnecessary in the case of ‘online’ analytical models when reporting from live remote sources (for example, when consuming a HANA view in SCP).
 However, having a few of these Planning licenses is still recommended, to be able enable planning and predictive features on-top of Imported data.
-In the specific case of customers already having a footprint in HANA Cloud Platform, a lesser integration license would be required (not shown here) called an ‘analytics service user’.
+In the specific case of lucky customers who already have a footprint in the SAP Cloud Platform, a lesser integration license would be required (not shown here) called an ‘analytics service user’.